 The Parallax effect is also known as Parallax scrolling.
 Wikipedia describes it as "a technique in computer graphics where background images move past the camera more slowly than foreground images, creating an illusion of depth in a 2D scene of distance."

-The technique grew out of the multiplane camera technique used in traditional animation since the 1930s (most famously by Walt Disney Studios in the production of Snow White and the Seven Dwarfs).
+The effect grew out of the multiplane camera technique used in traditional animation since the 1930s, most famously by Walt Disney Studios in the production of Snow White and the Seven Dwarfs (here's a fun explainer).

-The illusion is used everywhere from film and television, to videogames and websites, and can achieve a wide variety of results depending on how it's implemented.
-In the same way that vintage travel posters lend themselves well to being vectorised, they are also a good fit for demonstrating the parallax effect.
+Today the illusion is used everywhere from film and television, to video games and websites, and can achieve a wide variety of results depending on how it's implemented.
+It can get as complex, or be as simple as you need it to be.

 All about layers

-When we created our vector illustration, we grouped elements together based on how far away they appeared to be, eg. the domes and spires in the distance would be further back, and the statues closer to the front.
+When we created our vector illustration, we grouped elements together based on how far away they appeared to be, eg. the domes and spires in the distance would be furthest back, and the statues closer to the front.